rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 ### Terminating Subscriptions {#TerminatingSubscriptions}

-Subscriptions can be terminated by the publisher due to any of the following circumstances:
+Subscriptions MUST be terminated by the publisher due to any of the following circumstances:

 1. The subscription has been unconfigured.
 1. Some subscription, receiver, transport or encoding configuration has been removed, e.g., receiver configuration, such that there is no longer the sufficient minimum information to maintain the subscription.
 1. A dynamic subscription has been terminated via a *delete-subscription* or *kill-subscription* YANG RPC.
 1. Transport connectivity to all receivers have been lost, either due to network issues, or a failure in the security session state.
 1. The publisher doesn't have sufficient resources to honor the terms of the subscription, i.e., it is generating too many *update* notifications, or attempting to send too much data.
-1. The subscription parameters have changed in such a way that means the subscription needs to be reset by terminating and recreating it, i.e., as described for some changes in {{ChangingSubscriptionConfiguration}}.
+1. The subscription parameters have changed in such a way, i.e., as defined in {{ChangingSubscriptionConfiguration}}, that means the subscription needs to be reset by terminating and recreating it.
 1. The *reset* RPC is invoked on a configured subscription, or on the referenced receiver associated with a configured subscription.

-1. From a receiver perspective, if transport connectivity is lost, then that is equivalent to terminating the subscription via a *subscription-terminated* notification.
+In addition, from a receiver's perspective, if transport connectivity is lost, then that is equivalent to terminating the subscription via a *subscription-terminated* notification.

-**TODO, check this list, some of these are not really MAYs, but MUSTs, but perhaps those are the references into this section.**

 If possible, the publisher MUST try and close the subscription gracefully by generating a *subscription-terminated* notification to all receivers before closing any sessions to any receivers that have no remaining subscriptions.
 Publishers MAY complete their current collection if one is in progress before generating the *subscription-terminated* notification.
 Obviously, if transport connectivity to a receiver has been lost then neither of these two actions will be possible.